MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/7-Adapters-deployment.md

  - options about prerendering, SSR, CSR, trailing slash...
  - You may also need to add a few special parameters or files, _e.g._
    - `.nojekyl`, `netlify.toml`
-   - where to place or run serverless functions
+   - site specific options, e.g. environment, serverless functions

 ## Official Adapters
  - @sveltejs/adapter-cloudflare for Cloudflare Pages